emanuel2718/redditUpvoteDownloader/README.md

 - [x] make flag -all to download all the upvoted posts no matter the subreddit
 - [x] make table for arguments explanations in the README file
 - [x] make instructions to change config.ini.example -> config.in
-- [ ] Avoid deleting old photos if now the user has deleted the conten (i.e case None.png)
+- [x] Avoid deleting old photos if now the user has deleted the content (i.e case None.png)
+- [ ] Handle 404 reponses
+- [ ] add better error handling
 - [ ] add directory flag to specify download directory.
 If not -dir, then store in current dir
 - [ ] add tuple list of supported formats (.png, .jpg. .gif).
 Maybe flag about more extension?
 - [ ] add test suite
-- [ ] add better error handling
 - [ ] refactor item post name to something more relevant
 - [ ] add the option of downloading 'saved' videos